-825. Visitors and Children in the Workplace Effective: October 8, 2012
+Effective: October 8, 2012

 - .1 The City of Tulsa values the work/life balance of their employees.
 However, frequent, recurring visitors in the workplace during work hours is unsuitable and causes decreased productivity, increased liability and health/safety issues for the City of Tulsa.
-All visitors to City of Tulsa facilities should check-in at the appropriate location within each facility and prominently display any identification issued to them at check-in. - .2 Any visitor who is not in a City facility to conduct City business should limit his/her visit to a brief timeframe and should not be present in the facility on a frequent, recurring basis. - .3 Children and infants are welcome to visit the workplace on an occasional basis for brief visits.
+All visitors to City of Tulsa facilities should check-in at the appropriate location within each facility and prominently display any identification issued to them at check-in. - Any visitor who is not in a City facility to conduct City business should limit his/her visit to a brief timeframe and should not be present in the facility on a frequent, recurring basis. - .3 Children and infants are welcome to visit the workplace on an occasional basis for brief visits.
 However, the City of Tulsa does not permit continual presence of children in the workplace in lieu of other childcare arrangements. - .4 The policy regarding children in the workplace would not apply in the following situations: - .41 Specific events when children are invited to the workplace, such as Take Our Sons and Daughters to Work Day, which is announced in advance with established guidelines. - When children are using City of Tulsa facilities as a patron of those facilities, such as a recreational center.
-At no time should the child require the parent's supervision at the facility if the parent is working at the City of Tulsa facility during the timeframe of the event and their position does not require the employee to supervise individuals engaged in events or at the facility.
+At no time should the child require the parent's supervision at the facility if the parent is working at the City of Tulsa facility during the timeframe of the event and their position does not require the employee to supervise individuals engaged in events or at the facility. - .43 When approved in advance by the employee's immediate manager or supervisor, such approval should be limited to instances when the manager believes the employee's attendance at work is necessary at that particular time (eg meetings or deadlines), and the child(ren) will not cause a distraction to the employee or others.
+Employees are not to take responsibility for another employee's child(ren) in the workplace.
+An employee should not request another employee to care for their child while in the workplace.